danbev/learning-ai/notes/ggml.md

 (gdb) p 0x7ffff6ba4080 - 0x7ffff6ba0080
 $50 = 16384
 ```
-So, that is it will point to the memory after all the nodes_ptrs.
+So, that is it will point to the memory after all the `nodes_ptrs`.
 And something similar will happen for `hash_keys_ptr` and `grads_ptr` (unless
 grads is null).

 Next the hash keys will be zeroed out:
 ```c
     memset(hash_keys_ptr, 0, hash_size * sizeof(struct ggml_tensor *));